-If your system starts to blow cool air when your Nest thermostat is in heat mode (or if it blows warm air when it's in cool mode), change the settings for orientation of your heat pump.
+If your system starts to blow cool air when your Nest thermostat is in heat mode, change the settings for orientation of your heat pump.
+Do the same if it blows warm air when it’s in cool mode.

 Nest Learning Thermostat (4th gen) and Nest Thermostat

 - Scroll until you find Heat pump.
-It should show which wire configuration is currently selected.
+This shows which wire configuration is currently selected.

 - If the O option is highlighted, select B.